 - Dogs understand body language, not speech.
 When encountering a strange dog, do not make eye contact.
 Allow the dog to approach you and respect its personal space.
 It is also important to avoid quick, sudden movements toward the animal.

 - If you get a bad feeling from a dog, and it appears unfriendly, step back from it slowly.

 It can also be helpful to learn about different dog breeds, what they look like, and their typical personality types.
 Remember, however, that no matter the breed, any dog is capable of biting.

 If you have been bitten by a dog and have suffered serious injuries, consider speaking to an experienced personal injury attorney.
-A personal injury attorney can talk to you about your rights, and help you decide what steps to take next.
+A Personal Injury Lawyer can talk to you about your rights, and help you decide what steps to take next.
 Depending on the circumstances, you may be entitled to compensation for your medical bills, lost time at work, and pain and suffering.
 To learn more, contact a personal injury attorney today.